digiltd/oh-rtd-test/Asterisk-Binding.md

 ## Introduction

 The Asterisk binding is used to enable communication between openhab and the free and open source PBX solution [Asterisk](http://www.asterisk.org).
 By help of this binding you can e.g. detect incoming phone calls or determine if someone currently does a phone call.
-In combination with other bindings (e.g. [Samsung TV binding](SamsungTVBinding)) you can display caller IDs on your TV.
+In combination with other bindings (e.g. [[Samsung TV Binding]]) you can display caller IDs on your TV.

 For installation of the binding, please see Wiki page [[Bindings]].